nikitavoloboev/data/README.md

 If this is your first time visiting this wiki, take a look [here](meta/meta.md) as it describes this wiki, its structure and goals.

-Below are [notes](https://github.com/nikitavoloboev/knowledge/blob/master/SUMMARY.md) & their relations [visualized with Obsidian](https://twitter.com/nikitavoloboev/status/1271505869872803849).
+Below are [notes](https://github.com/nikitavoloboev/knowledge/blob/master/SUMMARY.md) & their relations visualized.

 ![](https://i.imgur.com/SbhfKGm.png)